mrmoxon/mrmoxon.github.io/_posts/2022-10-24-holy-grail.markdown

 date: 2022-10-24 05:39:31 +0000
 categories: leverage
 study: false
+mini: false
 featured: false
 recommended: true
+description: "On the concepts of an infinite rate of innovation, the 'most dangerous algoritm' in the world, the new gods Homo Sapiens, and the tools we can use to automate learning entirely."
 ---

 On the concepts of an infinite rate of innovation, the "most dangerous algoritm" in the world, the new gods of Homo Sapiens, and the tools we can use to automate learning entirely.